We’re giving our green spaces a boost this month as our lawns grow wild for No Mow May.

 The annual campaign by the charity Plantlife calls on garden owners and grounds managers to stop cutting the grass.

 This enables wild spring plants to flourish, providing much-needed food for bees, butterflies, and other pollinators.

 According to Plantlife, a healthy lawn with some long grass and wildflowers benefits wildlife, tackles pollution and can even lock away carbon below ground.

 Cumberland Lodge is part of the Windsor Great Park estate, much of which is a Site of Special Scientific Interest (SSSI), a Special Area of Conservation (SAC) and a Special Protection Area (SPA) for the Conservation of Wild Birds.

-Over the next few weeks we’ll be letting the grass grow longer in areas of our grounds which are not required to be cut for guest access.
+Over the next few weeks, the grass will grow longer in areas of our grounds which are not required to be cut for guest access.